-The STM will apply seasonally during the time when the majority of juvenile salmon outmigrate to marine waters (see Figures 5-6) for the purpose of improving fish passage and increasing the survival of salmon.
-The STM will apply during the spring spill season which typically occurs from April through June every year (April 3rd - June 20th in the lower Snake River and April 10th - June 15th in lower Columbia River).
+The short-term modification will apply seasonally during the time when the majority of juvenile salmon outmigrate to marine waters (see Figures 5-6) for the purpose of improving fish passage and increasing the survival of salmon.
+The short-term modification will apply during the spring spill season which typically occurs from April through June every year (April 3rd - June 20th in the lower Snake River and April 10th - June 15th in lower Columbia River).